The North Carolina Association of Educators (NCAE) Social Justice Caucus, Organize 2020, was busy yesterday.

 - James Matthew Woody (Special Ed Teacher, Guilford)

-Proffitt is married to ardent Social Justice Warrior, Holly Jordan.
+Proffitt is either married to or in a relationship with ardent Social Justice Warrior, Holly Jordan.

 The two teach at Hillside High in Durham, where Jordan spending time busting up ‘heternormativity’ and ‘gender norms’ in her school.